Unique Device Identification (UDI)

 September 24, 2018 Class I devices and Stand-Alone Software

-September 24, 2020 Class I devices, and devices that have not been classified as Class I, II or III, intended to be used more than once, and reprocessed between uses, must be directly marked with UDI
+September 24, 2020 Class I devices and those not classified as Class I, II, or III, intended to be used more than once and reprocessed between uses, must be directly marked with UDI.

 On-hand inventory labeled before the deadline does not need to be relabeled with a UDI for up to three (3) years past the deadline.
 FDA considers consignment inventory to fall under this rule.
 This requires that you track consignment inventory, as well as ensure the inventory is used before this three-year exception expiring.
 Federal Register – Implementation Dates